 If you find yourself in an encounter that makes you nervous, do what you can to get out of the situation.
 This may mean overcoming your own concerns about embarrassing yourself or offending others.
 Keep in mind that dangerous situations are often unpredictable, and what seems like a harmless situation can turn into a threat quickly and without much warning.
-You can't always prevent a bad outcome.
+Do what you can to protect yourself, but you can't always prevent a bad outcome.